shyrwinsia/forex-pearson-cli/README.md

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io) ![License](https://img.shields.io/github/license/shyrwinsia/fxpc) ![Last Commit](https://img.shields.io/github/last-commit/shyrwinsia/fxpc)

-FXPC (Forex Pearson Correlation) is a command-line tool to retrieve the Pearson Correlation Coefficient (PCC) of the world's top traded currency pairs.
+**fxpc** (Forex Pearson Correlation) is a command-line tool to retrieve the Pearson Correlation Coefficient (PCC) of the world's top traded currency pairs.
 This can be used to provide insight on what pairs move the same way (or opposite) and help in calculating the risk.

 <!-- toc -->